Il crociato in Egitto

 Il crociato in Egitto (The Crusader in Egypt) is an opera in two acts by Giacomo Meyerbeer, with a libretto by Gaetano Rossi.
 It was first performed at La Fenice theatre, Venice on 7 March 1824.
-The part of Armando was sung by the famous castrato, Giovanni Battista Velluti; the opera was probably the last written to feature a castrato.
+The part of Armando was sung by the famous castrato, Giovanni Battista Velluti; the opera was probably the last to feature a leading role written for a castrato.
 It is the last of Meyerbeer's series of operas in Italian, and became the foundation of the composer's international success.